Multi-Interval Energy-Reserve Co-Optimization with SoC-Dependent Bids from Battery Storage: Appendix

 \subsection{Parameter setting}

 We considered 20 generators with energy bids ranging from \$0/MWh to \$246/MWh, regulation up bids from \$0/MWh to \$123/MWh, and regulation down bids from \$0/MWh to \$67/MWh.
 Generator capacity limits ranged from 150 MW to 1000 MW for energy dispatch, and from 10 MW to 200 MW for regulation capacity.
 Among the generators, there was one random solar generator with capacity limits of 500 MW for energy dispatch and 10 MW for regulation capacity.
 We included one ideal energy storage with a capacity of 10.5 MWh.
 We set energy demand and regulation requirements based on data from ISO New England\cite{ISONE:21} and PJM \cite{PJM:DataMiner}.
-We drew random scenarios from energy demands and solar output and computed the average metrics in the following simulation.
-Details about units' bidding parameters and the procedure to generate random scenarios are provided in Appendix \ref{sec:simparamLoad}.
+We drew random scenarios from energy demands and solar output and computed the average metrics in the following simulation for the energy-reserve joint market.
+When computing the profit of BESS, payments from energy capacity and regulation capacity were considered.
+The regulation mileage payment belonging to ex-post settlements was separated from this simulation.\footnote{From the simulation result, storage with SoC-dependent bids had more regulation capacities cleared to follow the AGC signals and receive higher regulation mileage payments.} Details about units' bidding parameters and the procedure to generate random scenarios are provided in Appendix \ref{sec:simparamLoad}.

-We compared the cases when storage submitted different bidding parameters into the energy-reserve market.
+We compared three categories of storage bidding parameters cleared in the energy-reserve market: (i) the mixed integer program (MIP) in \cite{ZhengXu22energy} was extended to simulate general SoC-dependent marginal cost, (ii) the SoC-dependent bid was cleared based on the current market clearing model in CAISO \cite{CAISO_StorageBid:21}, and (iii) the EDCR bids were cleared based on our proposed model in \eqref{eq:CVX_bi}.
 The parameters for storage, including SoC-dependent marginal cost, EDCR bid, Opt.
 EDCR bid, and SoC independent bid, are shown in the top left of Fig.~\ref{fig:ToyEx}.
 Details about the method to generate these bids are explained in Sec.~\ref{sec:Ex}.
 Here, we multiplied storage bidding parameters with a varying bid scale factor\footnote{The bid scale factor $\nu \in \mathbb{R}$ is shown in the x-axis of Fig.~\ref{fig:storage profit}-\ref{fig:RW}, which was implemented by $(\nu\mathbf{c}^c, \nu\mathbf{c}^d)$ for parameters $(\mathbf{c}^c, \mathbf{c}^d)$ in the top left of Fig~\ref{fig:ToyEx}.} to simulate different cases.